KiraResari/ceal-chronicler-f/Protocol.md

 * Now continuing with this
 * Next, I want to enable deleting of incidents
   * Well, that was quick
+* So finally, the last thing that is missing is the ability to rename incidents
+  * I now managed to get this to work

+TODO:

+* Bug: When chronicle is loaded, there is no active point in time
+* Consolidate `RenameDialog` & controller with `RenamePointInTimeAlertDialog` & controller
+* Points in time should not be deleteable if they have incidents

 # User Story